-Once a candidate has successfully completed the Physician Associate National Recertification Examination, a certificate will be posted to them.
-Details of successful and unsuccessful candidates will also be passed to the Faculty of Physician Associates (FPA) so they may update their records accordingly.
+Once a candidate has successfully completed both parts of the Physician Associate National Certification Examination, a certificate will be posted to them.
+Candidates will also be eligible to join the Faculty of Physician Associates (FPA) and entered onto the PAMVR, once they have successfully completed both components of the Physician Associate National Certification Examination.
+For further information on this process please see the FPA website.

-8. Additional regulations and procedures
+9. Additional regulations and procedures